edgedb/edgedb/docs/stdlib/generic.rst

     :index: length count array

-    A polymorphic function to calculate a "length" of its first argument.
+    Returns the number of elements of a given value.

-    Return the number of characters in a :eql:type:`str`, or the number of bytes in :eql:type:`bytes`, or the number of elements in an :eql:type:`array`.
+    This function works with the :eql:type:`str`, :eql:type:`bytes` and :eql:type:`array` types:

     .. code-block:: edgeql-repl